ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

 corresponds to a specific forecast hour.
 Each forecast contains a series of models (<model>), containing the variable values for each model at this time (see the Models List in the last section).
-Note: Some models do not have a forecast at specific hours.
+Note : Some models do not have a forecast at specific hours.

-The file content looks like:
+The file content looks like :
 <?xml version='1.0' encoding='UTF-8'?>
    <naefs_spena_forecast>
       <header>